Adamant-im/AIPs/AIPS/aip-18.md

 At a high level, decentralized file transfer consists of the following steps:

 - Encrypting the file using the end-to-end encryption defined in [AIP-4](https://aips.adamant.im/AIPS/aip-4)
-- Generating a file ID
+- Generating a file ID (locally on device)
 - Uploading the encrypted file to a decentralized-storage node
 - Sending that ID to the recipient in an ADM rich-text message
 - Later, the recipient decrypts the ADM message, downloads the file (from any decentralized-storage node), and decrypts it.